Top 13 Shows Like 'Pretty Little Liars' You Should Watch

 1. Veronica Mars

 The series revolves around the life of Veronica Mars, who used to be popular among friends not long ago.
 However, she grows apart from everyone after a series of tragic events in her life.
 When her father is removed as a county sheriff, she takes it upon herself to solve the unresolved mysteries of her sinister town.

 The plot is not relatable as the scenarios depicted in this show have no relation to reality by a long shot.
 However, this outlandishness is what makes this show unique.
 Don’t pay attention to the negativity around it.
-We watch TV to escape from reality, and this show excels at it.
+We watch TV to escape from reality, and excels at it.
+Veronica Mars

 2. Switched At Birth

 This is the story of two teenage girls who come to know that they were accidentally switched at birth.
 The ensuing tale is both funny and heart-warming.

 Most of the characters in the show are deaf, and they are all likable.
 They have their own plights, backstories, and plans for the future.
 Once you watch a few episodes, you will get invested in it.
 This show will make you laugh and cry, sometimes simultaneously.
 You will feel all sorts of emotions as you binge through all the five seasons.

 I don’t usually watch family dramas, but this one hooked me right away.
 The plot is gripping, and the pacing is excellent, giving away just a little every time to keep you interested.
 All in all, Switched at Birth is an excellent show everyone should be watching.